This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Healthy Chocolate Protein Chia Pudding is a low calorie, high protein breakfast or snack.
 Easy to meal prep, dairy free and vegan friendly!

-Chia pudding is a healthy recipe, but it’s not ideal for weight loss because it’s high fat and has very little protein.
-Protein is key for balancing fat loss hormones so, eating a healthy recipe alone does yield weight loss.
+Chia pudding is a healthy recipe, but it’s not ideal for weight loss because it has very little protein.
+Protein is key for balancing blood sugar and preventing hunger.

 Protein Chia Pudding

-This protein chia pudding recipe is a MUCH BETTER version of chia pudding because it’s adds the missing ingredient from the traditional recipe – PROTEIN!
+This protein chia pudding recipe is a better version of chia pudding because it’s adds the missing ingredient from the traditional recipe – protein!

 Add a scoop of protein powder and game on!
 You’ve got the ideal breakfast or snack that’s balanced in protein, carbs and healthy fat.